mvforell/pieces-gui/README.md

 A simple classical music player with a GUI using Qt for Python.

 ## Requirements
-Tested on python 3.7, also see `requirements.txt`.
+Tested on Python 3.7, also see `requirements.txt`.

 ## Installation and Setup
 (I recommend setting up a virtual environment for python)